pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

 To check if your deployment is successful:

 * Go to: [http://localhost:3000](http://localhost:3000) to launch Grafana with default user/password: admin/admin.

     > **Note:**
     >
-    > If you are deploying TiDB on a remote machine rather than a local PC, there might be problems accessing the monitoring dashboard of the remote system through "localhost".
-You can open your browser at `http://<VM's IP address>:3000` to access the Grafana monitoring dashboard.
+    > If you are deploying TiDB on a remote machine rather than a local PC, go to `http://<remote host's IP address>:3000` instead to access the Grafana monitoring dashboard.

     * Go to `Home` and click on the pull down menu to see dashboards of different TiDB components: TiDB, TiKV, PD, entire cluster.